IvanaPapanio3190/simpleSwap-Project/README.md

 - If the swap conditions are met, the contract transfers the input tokens from the user, swaps them in the pool, and sends the output tokens to the recipient address (to).

 - The deadline parameter prevents transactions from executing if too much time has passed, protecting the user from unfavorable price changes.

+**Tasks**:

+- Transfer input tokens from the user to the contract using transferFrom.

+- Calculate the output amount according to reserves and the constant product formula.

+- Ensure output amount meets the minimum threshold (amountOutMin).

+- Update the internal reserves to reflect the swap.

+- Transfer output tokens to the recipient address.

+- Validate that the transaction happens before the deadline.

 **Parameters:**